notwaldorf/notwaldorf.github.com/_posts/2016-04-04-emoji-emoji-emoji.markdown

 Fonts, boy, them's a pickle.
 There's basically one font per platform that actually knows how to draw emoji (unless you went out of your way to install extra ones).
 All the other fonts just rent the emoji from it.
-These fonts are AppleColorEmoji (OSX), Segoe UI Symbol/Emoji (Windows), NotoColorEmoji (Android) and I don't know what Linux does, but it's probably black and white.
+These fonts are AppleColorEmoji (OS X), Segoe UI Symbol/Emoji (Windows), NotoColorEmoji (Android) and I don't know what Linux does, but it's probably black and white.
 I'm going to keep talking about the Apple one, because that's the code path I worked on in Chrome, but Windows works very similarly.